Edwards-R/redlist_docs/rulings.md

 ### Suspected
 In such an information-poor environment, a suspicion of decline should not be relied upon for a `Threat Status` assessment.
 Any assessment based on a suspicion is highly liable to be the result of poor data collection or availability.
 As such, no assessment may use `Suspected` for the basis of any `Threat Status`, leaving only `Near Threatened` or `Least Concern` as options for results.

+## Interpration of models
+A model is close to useless and highly dangerous without interpretation by an appropriate subject expert.
+All models, which includes expert opinion by the core and wider review teams, is to be considered a model and subjected to interpretation.
+This interpretation will be performed predominantly by the core team, in which there is a dedicated member for this task of moderation and interpretation.
+Following the interpretation by the core team, all interpretations are to be presented to the Red List Steering Group during final review.

 ## Threat implications
 Threat implications will be considered under a two-axis model of *probability* against *impact*.
 This model involves first of all assessing whether a risk has high, medium, or low probability of occurring within the appropriate time frame.
 Secondly, the the risk should be assessed as to whether the impact, should the risk materialise, be high, medium, or low.